Coronavirus Cases in MP: Unconditional condition in Indore, capital after Indore - TheNewsTrace

 A ten-day full ban has been done in Bhopal by taking Corona.
 This will continue till August 4, but still the number of patients in Bhopal is increasing rapidly.
 More patients are coming out in Bhopal than in Indore.
 On Friday, 208 patients appeared in Bhopal and the total number of patients has increased to 6313.
 Apart from this, 112 patients have increased in Indore.
 On Thursday, 233 patients appeared in Bhopal and 84 patients in Indore.
 Similarly, on Wednesday, 199 patients appeared in Bhepal and 74 in Indore.
 On Tuesday, 170 patients were found in Bhepal and 73 in Indore.
-Also Read – Corona virus reaches Chief Minister’s residence, Hemant Soren’s wife’s driver and secretary Corona infected
+Also Read – COVID-19 Vaccine: Pune company allows human trials of corona vaccine, 1600 people ready

 Chief Minister Shivraj Singh Chouhan has already expressed concern over the increasing number of patients in Bhopal and is constantly urging people to use social distancing and masks.
 Now the attitude of the government is strict.
 Chief Minister Chouhan said in clear words that “any person, be it Chief Minister, Minister, Public Representative or Officer, if they do not follow it then action will be taken.”
 It is mandatory for everyone to take these precautions to end the corona. ” He told the ministers that “Do not undertake any public tour till August 14, hold meetings through VC, hold virtual rallies, do not meet more than five persons at once even at your residence”.
 Additional Chief Secretary of Health Department Mohammad Suleman has informed that antigen tests have also been started in Bhopal.
 Due to this, a large number of corona tests will be done now and soon.